clippycoder/Smartthings-Shabbos-Mode/README.md

 This is method is a bit more involved.
 I won't go through it completely, but in short, this is what you must do:

-- Create a lambda function in python 3.9 called 'Shabbos_Mode_Activator', and for the code upload 'Shabbos_Mode_Activator.py.zip'.
+- Create a lambda function in python 3.9 called `Shabbos_Mode_Activator`, and for the code upload 'Shabbos_Mode_Activator.py.zip'.
 Fill in the information in the code that's marked for personalization.
-Then create layer called 'Dependencies' with 'Dependencies.zip'.
+Then create layer called `Dependencies` with 'Dependencies.zip'.
 Make sure to set 'Python 3.9' in 'compatible runtimes' option.
 Then add that layer to your function.
-'Make sure to deploy the function!
+Make sure to deploy the function!
 - Generate root access and secret access keys for your account.
 They technically don't have to be root, but I have no idea what permissions they actually need, and this is my first time using lambda and boy is this stuff difficult to navigate.
-- Create another lambda function called 'Get_Sunset_Time' in python 3.9 and upload the code from 'Get_Sunset_Time.py.zip', and fill in your information + access keys in the code as well.
-You must also add the 'Dependencies' layer.
+- Create another lambda function called `Get_Sunset_Time` in python 3.9 and upload the code from 'Get_Sunset_Time.py.zip', and fill in your information + access keys in the code as well.
+You must also add the `Dependencies` layer.
 Again, make sure to deploy!
-- In Amazon EventBridge, create a trigger called 'Run_Shabbos_Mode' (it must be called exactly that), and schedule it with any valid `cron()` expression.
+- In Amazon EventBridge, create a trigger called `Run_Shabbos_Mode` (it must be called exactly that), and schedule it with any valid `cron()` expression.
 It doesn't matter which expression it is, because it will be rescheduled by the program.
-Set it to run the lambda function 'Shabbos_Mode_Activator'.
+Set it to run the lambda function `Shabbos_Mode_Activator`.
-- Then create another trigger called 'Get_Sunset_Activator' and schedule it with `cron()` to run the function 'Get_Sunset_Time' before the earliest sunset of the year in your location every day.
+- Then create another trigger called `Get_Sunset_Activator` and schedule it with `cron()` to run the function `Get_Sunset_Time` before the earliest sunset of the year in your location every day.
 (Keep in mind that it is not DST aware!)

 # Finishing up: